-In connection with each of the first and second closings of the 2022 Notes the Company also issued warrants to purchase 233,395 shares of the Company's common stock.
-The warrants have an exercise price of \$14.17, a 30% premium to the conversion price, and are exercisable for five years following issuance of the 2022 Notes.
-The issuance of these warrants required the Company to reduce the conversion price of the 2021 Notes and the exercise price of the outstanding warrants associated with the 2021 Notes to \$15.60.
+In connection with each of the first and second closings of the 2022 Notes, the Company also issued warrants to purchase 38,900 shares of the Company's common stock.
+The warrants had an original exercise price of \$170.04 and are exercisable for five years following issuance of the 2022 Notes.
+The issuance of these warrants required the Company to reduce the conversion price of the 2021 Notes and the exercise price of the outstanding warrants associated with the 2021 Notes to \$187.20.
+In connection with 2023 May Offering, and in exchange for \$0.125 per outstanding warrant, the exercise prices of the 2022 Notes warrants and 2021 Notes warrants were reduced to \$3.64 per share.

-The proceeds of the 2022 Notes will be used for working capital purposes subject to certain customary restrictions are secured by the Company's rights to its patents and licenses.
-The Company is restricted from issuing certain additional debt or equity without the prior written consent of the holders for certain specified periods set forth in the 2022 Notes.
-If, at any time while the 2022 Notes are outstanding, the Company carries out one or more capital raises in excess of \$5.0 million, the holder has the right to require the Company to use up to 20% of the gross proceeds of such transaction to redeem all or a portion of the convertible notes for an amount in cash equal to the cash Mandatory Redemption Amount (i.e., 108% of outstanding principal and unpaid interest).
+The proceeds of the 2022 Notes were used for working capital purposes subject to certain customary restrictions and are secured by the Company's rights to its patents and licenses.
+The Company was restricted from issuing certain additional debt or equity without the prior written consent of the holders for certain specified periods set forth in the 2022 Notes.
+If, at any time while the 2022 Notes are outstanding, the Company carried out one or more capital raises in excess of \$5.0 million, the holder had the right to require the Company to use up to 20% of the gross proceeds of such transaction to redeem all or a portion of the convertible notes for an amount in cash equal to the cash Mandatory Redemption Amount (i.e., 108% of outstanding principal and unpaid interest).
 The Company triggered this provision in connection with the public offering of securities in December of 2022, the resulting principal payments and interest were reflected as a reduction to the outstanding balance of the 2022 Notes.
-The 8% premium was paid in cash and is reflected as interest expense within the consolidated statement of operations.
+The 8% premium was paid in cash and was reflected as interest expense within the consolidated statement of operations.

-The 2022 Notes mature on December 29, 2023 and February 7, 2024, for the first and second closings, respectively.
-The notes bear interest at a rate of 6% per annum, in addition to an original issue discount of 6%.
+The 2022 Notes were scheduled to mature onDecember 29, 2023 and February 7, 2024, for the first and second closings, respectively.
+The notes bear interest at a rate of6% per annum, in addition to an original issue discount of 6%.
 The interest may be settled in cash or shares at the option of the Company and is payable together with monthly redemptions of the outstanding principal amount of the debt.
+The outstanding principal and interest balances were satisfied in March 2023.